Ahsanmnm/Breast_cancer_detection/README.md

 We also provide visualizations of important factors in the classification process, such as feature importance plots and ROC curves, in our project documentation.
 ## Conclusion

-In this project, we explored various supervised classification algorithms to create a breast cancer classification model.
+In this project, I explored various supervised classification algorithms to create a breast cancer classification model.
 Our objective was to achieve high accuracy in distinguishing between malignant and benign tumors.
-Here's what we discovered:
+Here's what discovered:

 - We trained a variety of supervised classification algorithms, including Support Vector Classifier, Logistic Regression, K – Nearest Neighbor Classifier, Naive Bayes Classifier, Decision Tree Classifier, Random Forest Classifier, Adaboost Classifier, and XGBoost Classifier.